-- 1. The electrical signal is triggered by the SAN. - 2.
+- 1. The electrical signal starts in the SAN. - 2.
 The signal moves across the atria to the AVN, making the atria contract and push blood into the ventricles. - 3.
 The signal runs down the septum to the bottom of the ventricles, which contract from the bottom up. - 4.
-The heart relaxes until a new signal starts.
+The heart relaxes until a new signal starts in the SAN.